Octavian47/Portfolio-project/frontend/README.md

 ```

 This will run all the tests in watch mode.
 You can press \`a\` to run all tests or \`q\` to quit the test runner.

+### Import postman collection in postman

+Import in postman the Portfolio.postman_collection.json file, to have an overview of the available endpoints, and test them from there as well.